-Artificial intelligence has moved past the hype stage.
+If AI were a book, the flashy hype-filled intro is already behind us.
+Now we’re in a more grounded chapter, where things start to make sense, and real progress begins.
 Across industries, we’re seeing real adoption, measurable value, and rapid evolution.
-In 2025, AI trends will play an even bigger role as companies shift from testing ideas to scaling real solutions.
+In 2026, AI trends will play an even bigger role as companies move from testing ideas to scaling real solutions.

-According to McKinsey, more than 75% of organizations already use AI in at least one business function, and the use of generative AI is accelerating faster than any previous technology wave.
+According to McKinsey, more than 75% of organizations already use AI in at least one business function.
+What’s more, the use of generative AI is accelerating faster than any previous technology wave.
 From the latest AI advancements in automation to emerging agent-based systems, businesses are paying close attention to what’s new in AI and how to make it work in practice.

 I’m Oleh Komenchuk, an ML Department Lead at Uptech.
-Together with my team, I’ve outlined the top 7 AI trends for 2025 that we believe will shape the future of business and technology, and show where the real value lies.
+Together with my team, I’ve outlined the top 8 AI trends for 2026 that we believe will have a huge impact on the future of business and technology, and show where the real value lies.

 Let’s dive in.